flotiq/flotiq-docs/docs/Deep-Dives/webstudio.md

  ![Binding text in WebStudio](images/webstudio/webstudio-binding-text.gif){: .center .border}

 Different content fields may require embedding them in different components.
-For example in order to insert an image from Flotiq, you should add `image` component to your page, open expression editor for `Source` property, and provide the URL value from the media link from your content object, with Flotiq's base url at the start of the expression,like so:
+For example in order to insert an image from Flotiq, you should add `image` component to your page, open expression editor for `Source` property, and provide the URL value from the media link from your content object, with Flotiq's base url at the start of the expression, like so:

   `"https://api.flotiq.com/" + VariableName.data.data.blogpost.headerImage[0].url`.